JANUARY 2017

 Semi-apochromats and apochromats

-John Dolland’s son, Peter, made a lens (using, I believe,three elements) which was an improvement on the achromat and in general these are called apochromats.
+John Dolland’s son, Peter, made a lens (using, I believe, three elements) which was an improvement on the achromat and in general these are called apochromats.
 Ernst Abbe, who became the research director for the Zeiss Optical works, independently invented the apochromatic objective and made a very precise definition of their properties – which, I suspect, very few modern lenses fully fulfil.
 They can bring three colours to a common focus.
 Their aim is to greatly reduce the chromatic aberration exhibited by an objective and enable relatively short focal length refractors to give virtually colour free images.

-One way of distinguishing between ‘semi’ and ‘true’ apochromats is that when looking at a bright star and moving through focus a semi-apochromat will show some colour when out of focus but, hopefully, none when in focus but a true apochromat will not show false colour even when the star is out of focus.
-(To be honest, we tend not to observe out of focus stars!)
+One way of distinguishing between ‘semi’ and ‘true’ apochromats is that when looking at a bright star and moving through focus a semi-apochromat will show some colour when out of focus but, hopefully, none when in focus but a true apochromat will not show false colour even when the star is out of focus (to be honest, we tend not to observe out of focus stars!).

 Semi-apochromats are made using a doublet construction with one element made of an exotic glass having very low dispersion.
 True apochromats are usually constructed of three elements with one element of very low dispersion glass.
 But there is a ‘blurring’ between the two.
 Vixen and Takahashi have produced doublets using Calcium Fluorite (which exhibits very low dispersion) as one element and these can provide rather better correction than any glass type.
 However, there is now two glass type called FPL-53 and FPL-55 which in that respect is virtually as good.
-Fluorite does has one appreciable advantage over glass in that it scatters no light so refractors employing a doublet objective lenses using fluorite for one element can provide the highest overall contrast (to be discussed in a further essay) of any telescope.
-My Takahashi FS102 with an f/8 fluorite doublet is one of my most prized possessions.
-Due partly to environmental reasons, fluorite is no longer commonly used, but Takashi still manufacture the FS-60CB (a small jewel of a refractor) and Sky 90 telescopes using fluorite doublets.

 In a refractor’s specification the glass type used as one element is often quoted.
 The table below gives some details about those most commonly used.

-It should be pointed out that the mating elements used to match the characteristics of the ED element are just as important in controlling chromatic aberration.
-In general, FPL-53 doublets will perform better than FPL-51 doublets of the same aperture and focal ratio and triplets will control colour better than doublets given the same aperture and focal ratio.
-I have highlighted the fact that this is true only when a comparison is made of identical apertures and focal ratios.
-When surveying the wide range of refractors of offer, one sees that FPL-53 tends not to be used to improve the chromatic aberration present in an objective over that when FLP-51 is used, but rather to reduce the focal ratio.
-So a FPL-51 doublet refractor might well have a focal ratio of f/6.8 whilst a telescope of the same aperture using a FPL-53 doublet would have a focal ratio of f/6 or f/6.25 with both exhibiting similar (low) levels of chromatic aberration.
+When surveying the wide range of refractors on offer, one sees that FPL-53 tends not to be used to improve the chromatic aberration present in an objective over that when FLP-51 is used, but rather to reduce the focal ratio.
+So an FPL-51 doublet refractor might well have a focal ratio of f/6.8 whilst a telescope of the same aperture using a FPL-53 doublet would have a focal ratio of f/6 or f/6.25 with both exhibiting similar (low) levels of chromatic aberration.
 This is presumably as astroimagers prize low focal ratio telescopes!
 Triplet lenses using both FPL-51 and FPL-52 will tend to reduce chromatic aberration even further.

 The figure contrasts the images produced when employing a simple achromat (left) having an aperture of 80mm and an f/5 focal ratio and a semi-apochromat using a FPL-53 doublet, also with an 80mm aperture but with a focal ratio of f/6.5.
 The latter shows essentially no chromatic aberration.
 Interestingly, when the colour of the broad dark band highlighted to the left of the white window frame is analysed, that of the FPL-53 doublet gives 56 for all three values of R,G and B − so is a neutral grey, whilst that of the achromat gives R = 48, G = 47 whilst B = 83.
 So the false colour is weighted well towards the blue end of the spectrum suggesting that the achromat’s correction has been optimized to best correct for the green to red part of the spectrum as suggested above.
 It should be pointed out that these are 300% sized images.
 In the full screen achromat image the (mostly blue) fringing is not very obvious.